Yoshizuka Station: Lines

 The station is served by the Kagoshima Main Line and is located 75.0 km from the starting point of the line at Mojikō.

-The station is also the starting point of the Sasaguri Line which is also, with parts of other lines, collectively referred to on maps as the Fukuhoku Yutaka Line.
+The station is also the northern terminus of the 25.1 kilometer Sasaguri Line to Keisen, which is also, with parts of other lines, collectively referred to on maps as the Fukuhoku Yutaka Line.

 Layout

-The station consists of one side and two island platforms serving five elevated tracks.
+The station consists of one side platform and two island platforms serving five elevated tracks, with the station building underneath.
+The station has a Midori no Madoguchi staffed ticket office.